StikTech/StikTech-Games/README.md

-# A Fun Open Source Games Website
+# StikTech - Games: A Fun Open Source Games Website

 ## Credits
 - nes-js for the base nes emulator code.
 The original code can be found [here](https://github.com/takahirox/nes-js) under the MIT license.